iskandr/fancyimpute/README.md

 * `BiScaler`: Iterative estimation of row/column means and standard deviations to get doubly normalized matrix.
 Not guaranteed to converge but works well in practice.
 Taken from [Matrix Completion and Low-Rank SVD via Fast Alternating Least Squares](http://arxiv.org/abs/1410.2596).

+## Note about Inductive vs Transductive Imputation
+Most imputation algorithms in `fancyimpute` are *transductive*.
+In the elegant language of `scikit-learn`'s API this means that you can only call `solver.fit_transform(X_incomplete)`, but then the "fitted" `solver` will not be able to be applied to new data via a call to `solver.transform`.
+A simple example is the `MatrixFactorization` imputer, which decomposes as follows: `<A,B> = X_incomplete`, such that the product of `A` and `B` is close to `X_incomplete` on its non-missing values.
+How then, can we apply the learned `A` and `B` matrices to held-out data?
+It is not doable in general, but there are special cases. `fancyimpute` aims to be of general use and we have not implemented an inductive mode for `MatrixFactorization`.

+There are some imputation algorithms that are *inductive*, meaning they can be applied to new data after a call to `solver.fit` or `solver.fit_transform`.
+Currently only `IterativeImputer` supports the full `scikit-learn` API: `fit`, `fit_transform`, and `transform`, but we are actively looking for contributions that extend other imputers to support induction.
+At least the `KNN` and `SimpleFill` imputers can be extended in a straightforward manner.

 ## Note about Multiple vs. Single Imputation
 (From `scikit-learn`'s documentation)